Autistic adults

 Autistic woman

-Many autistic people grew up at a time when there was less research on the subject.
-This lack of knowledge may have made their diagnosis more difficult or led to misdiagnosis.
+Many autistic individuals grew up during periods with limited research on autism.
+This lack of understanding made diagnosis more difficult and often led to misdiagnoses.

 These interests can manifest themselves as a preoccupation with one or more subjects that may be deemed unusual or excessively circumscribed in terms of definition.
 For example, it could be a strong attachment to uncommon objects, such as wanting to know and collect every type of light bulb in existence, or knowing all the train timetables in a region.